-Enable this option to flash the Virtual Deck as you approach the end of the track.
+Enable track end warning to flash the virtual deck as you approach the end of the track.
 The label will start flashing 20 seconds from the end of the record.
-The Track end warning does not apply to any tracks under 1 minute long.
+The track end warning does not apply to any tracks under 1 minute long.